mattiaslinnap/django-partial-index/README.md

 This PartialIndex allows multiple copies of `(2, 3)`, but only a single copy of `(2, 2)` to exist in the database.

-### Unique validation on ModelForms and DRF ModelSerializers
+### Unique validation on ModelForms

 Unique partial indexes are validated by the PostgreSQL and SQLite databases.
 When they reject an INSERT or UPDATE, Django raises a `IntegrityError` exception.
 This results in a `500 Server Error` status page in the browser if not handled before the database query is run.

-ModelForms and DRF ModelSerializers perform unique validation before saving an object, and present the user with a descriptive error message.
+ModelForms perform unique validation before saving an object, and present the user with a descriptive error message.

-PartialIndex does not modify the parent model's unique validation, so partial index validations are not handled by them by default.
+Adding an index does not modify the parent model's unique validation, so partial index validations are not handled by them by default.
 To add that to your model, include the `ValidatePartialUniqueMixin` in your model definition:

 ```python
 from partial_index import PartialIndex, PQ, ValidatePartialUniqueMixin